mui/mui-x/docs/data/date-pickers/validation/validation.md

 {{"demo": "DateTimeValidationMaxDateTime.js", "defaultCodeOpen": false}}

 :::warning
-If you want to put time boundaries independent of the date, use the [`time boundaries`](#set-time-boundaries) instead.
+If you want to put time boundaries independent of the date—use the [`time boundaries`](#set-time-boundaries) instead.

 ```tsx
 // Disable the values between 6 PM and midnight for every day (tomorrow 5 PM is not disabled).